pcotret/pcotret.github.io/document-camera/index.md

 ## Working with the Linux binary

 There's a DEB package for Debian-based distros.
-It's a bit "ugly" as it copies a JAR file in `\usr\bin\`.
+It's a bit "ugly" as it copies a JAR file in `/usr/bin/`.
 In other words, to run the Linux binary:

 ```bash
 java -jar /usr/bin/visualizer-1.1.3.37.jar